wing5wong/artisan-whs-static/source/_news/2020-11-05_great-results-for-the-secondary-schools-target-shooting-competition.md

 **4th Hayley Bardell, Tanysha-Rochelle Jones, Michael Sturdee**

-Well done to our WHS Smallbore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition and James Gray being awarded Overall Top Boy!.
-Coach Graeme Simpson was really impressed with the result and their effort.
+Well done to our WHS Smallbore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition and James Gray being awarded Overall Top Boy!
+Coach Graeme Simpson was really impressed with the result and their efforts.

-Great work from everyone!!
+Great work from everyone!!  🙂 💛💚